1Marc/marcgrabanski.com/src/pages/articles/2008-07-14-svn-tip-overwrite-corrupt-revision/index.md

 ---

 ![](http://marcgrabanski.com/img/logo-svn.png)
 Yet again I was saved from a *catastrophic failure* by using SVN.
-If you are not using SVN or some sort of version control I **highly recommend** using SVN as it will save you from losing your work time and time again.
+If you are not using SVN or some sort of version control I -highly recommend
+- using SVN as it will save you from losing your work time and time again.

 ## SVN Reverse Merge
 The common way to roll back a change is the *reverse merge*.
 You are taking the old revision and merging it into your working directory.For instance, here we could merge revision 117 into our working directory with this command: